Ninedeadeyes/Tank-Battle-At-Ghost-Forest/README.md

 To play without python download all files and then click the exe file.

-Special Thanks to Christian Thompson
+Special Thanks to Christian Thompson ( Youtuber)